go to main contents

 • Ensure teaching coordination in the design of training processes.

-Training in professional competencies means action and reflection.
-For this reason, one of the pillars of the URV's teaching model is the use of active and reflective methodologies, which take the form of training activities, in particular the following:
+If students are to acquire skills and competences, they need to engage in action and reflection.
+For this reason, one of the pillars of the URV's teaching model is the use of active and reflective methodologies.
+These methodologies are put into practice in the form of learning activities such as:

 - Learning service